Gretchen Whitmer's Success and Achievements in Timeline

 In 2010, Gretchen Whitmer was re-elected to the Michigan State Senate.

-In 2013, as Senate minority leader, Whitmer played a key role in passing Michigan's Medicaid expansion by delivering the Democratic votes needed for its approval.
+In 2013, as Senate minority leader, Whitmer played a key role in passing Michigan's Medicaid expansion, delivering the Democratic votes needed for its approval.

-In August 2018, Gretchen Whitmer became the Democratic nominee in the Michigan gubernatorial race, winning 52% of the vote.
+In August 2018, Gretchen Whitmer became the Democratic nominee, winning 52% of the vote.

-In April 2020, a Michigan judge rejected a legal challenge to Governor Whitmer's stay-at-home order, affirming the state's power to protect public health during the COVID-19 pandemic.
+In April 2020, a Michigan judge rejected a legal challenge to Gretchen Whitmer's stay-at-home order, holding that the state had the power to protect public health.

 2020: Signed Bill Ending Surprise Medical Billing

-In 2020, Whitmer signed a bipartisan bill into law to end surprise medical billing in Michigan.
-This requires providers to negotiate bills for out-of-network emergency services with the patient's insurance company instead of the patient directly.
+In 2020, Whitmer signed a bipartisan bill into law, ending surprise medical billing in Michigan by requiring providers to negotiate bills for out-of-network emergency services with a patient's insurance company instead of the patient.

 2022: Signed Bills to Reduce Prescription Drug Prices

-In 2022, Whitmer signed a bipartisan package of bills into law aimed at reducing prescription drug prices.
-These bills require pharmacists to disclose prices of cheaper generic drugs to patients and mandate that pharmacy benefit managers be licensed and file drug-price transparency reports.
+In 2022, Whitmer signed a bipartisan package of bills into law to reduce prescription drug prices by requiring pharmacists to disclose prices of cheaper generic drugs to patients and by requiring pharmacy benefit managers to be licensed and file drug-price transparency reports.

 March 2023: Expanded Elliott-Larsen Civil Rights Act